Friday, December 31, 2010

 The children boarded the bus clutching their bags full of turnips and their treasured pumpkins.
 After an extended chorus of "I'm not ready to go back to school," they conceded defeat and returned to the school.

-Once the prized pumpkins were safely stored in their cubbies, the thoroughly exhausted children ate their lunches and settled into the nap room (to dream of pumpkins and tractors, no doubt).
+Once the prized pumpkins were safely stored in their cubbies, the thoroughly exhausted children ate their lunches and settled into the nap room (to dream of pumpkins and tractors, no doubt).cut it with a round, placed the crust into their own small pie tin, and filled it to the brim with the spicy filling.

 Our sincerest thanks goes to Mike, Lisel, and the entire Record family, for all of their beautiful produce and for providing the students with an unforgettable experience.
 We feel so lucky to have found you and we are so grateful for your friendship, kindness, and for sharing your considerable knowledge and talent with us.
 I have no doubt that the children have a greater willingness to try new foods, and a better understanding of where food comes from and an appreciation for the hardworking people who grow it as a result of the program.
 You will be greatly missed.